EquilibriumStartupLab/.github/profile/README.md

 - **Technologies Used:**
   - Express.js (Node.js)
   - MongoDB Atlas for database management
-  - Mongoose for object data modeling (ODM)
+  - Prisma Open source Node.js and TypeScript ORM with a readable data model, automated migrations, type-safety, and auto-completion
   - Passport.js for authentication
   - Jest for testing